Nonylphenol: Production

 Nonylphenol can be produced industrially and by the environmental degradation of alkylphenol ethoxylates.
 Industrially, nonylphenols are produced by the acid-catalyzed alkylation of phenol with a mixture of nonenes.
 This synthesis leads to a very complex mixture with diverse nonylphenols.
-Theoretically there are 211 constitutional isomers and this number rise to 550 isomers if we take the enantiomers into account.
+Theoretically there are 211 constitutional isomers and this number rises to 550 isomers if we take the enantiomers into account.
 To make NPEs, manufacturers treat NP with ethylene oxide under basic conditions.
 Since its discovery in 1940, nonylphenol production has increased exponentially, and between 100 and 500 million pounds of nonylphenol are produced globally every year, meeting the definition of High Production Volume Chemicals.

 Nonylphenols are also produced naturally in the environment.
 One organism, the velvet worm, produces nonylphenol as a component of its defensive slime.
 The nonylphenol coats the ejection channel of the slime, stopping it from sticking to the organism when it is secreted.
 It also prolongs the drying process long enough for the slime to reach its target.

 Another surfactant called nonoxynol, which was once used as intravaginal spermicide and condom lubricant, was found to metabolize into free nonylphenol when administered to lab animals.